 By the 1980s, Korea had left behind its status as a developing country, and the Fulbright Program once again shifted focus, responding to strides in computing, information technology and communications that would also characterize the 1990s and would play a key role in the country’s advancement.
 In addition to communications and education, international finance and trade emerged as programmatic interests in the 1980s, with Korea recognized as a significant trading partner of the United States.
 Broader recognition of Korea’s place on the world economic stage was firmly established when it became part of the OECD in 1996.

 Throughout this time, the Fulbright Program in Korea maintained, as it does to this day, the wider purpose of building mutual understanding and sharing knowledge across communities through the strengthening of Korean Studies in the United States and American Studies in Korea.
-Toward this end, Fulbright Korea has expanded the award programs it offers over the years, developing the English Teaching Assistant (ETA) Program in 1992 and launching the Korean Studies Master’s Degree Program in 2013.
+Toward this end, Fulbright Korea has expanded the award programs it offers over the years, developing the English Teaching Assistant (ETA) Program in 1992 and launching the Korean Studies Graduate Degree Award (previously only available to master’s students) in 2013.

 Promotion of Korean Studies

 The expansion of Korean Studies as a field over the course of Fulbright’s history in Korea has been noteworthy.
 Dr. Carter Eckert, who is now the Yoon Se Young Professor of Korean History at Harvard University, was the recipient of a Fulbright student research award in 1981.
 Recalling the early days of the field on the occasion of Fulbright Korea’s 60th anniversary in 2010, Dr. Eckert wrote: